Nithyaparambhath/HTML_Development/README.md

     Please make all logos seperate layers.
 Which means the School name should be one layer and the background of the header a seperate layer.
     No Inline styles
     No IMG tags.
+    Make the site responsive and should fit in all screen resolutions.

 Requirements